Luxembourg

 Dogs must be kept on a leash within built-up areas, on public transport, in public parking lots, on sports grounds and during public events.
 Outside built-up areas, dogs may be off-leash but must remain under control.

-Luxembourg legislation classifies certain dog breeds as dangerous, including Staffordshire Bull Terriers, Mastiffs, American Staffordshire Terriers, Tosas, Pitbulls, Boerbulls, and similar breeds.
-These dogs may only be imported or purchased with special permission from the Ministry of Agriculture.
-The owner must complete a mandatory 12-hour course, and the dog must undergo 24 hours of behavioral training at an accredited center.
-These certificates are valid for three years.
+For permanent relocation, stricter requirements apply: the owner must complete a mandatory 12-hour training course, the dog must undergo 24 hours of behavioural training at an accredited centre, and a permit must be requested from the Ministry of Agriculture in advance.
 These dogs may not be kept by persons under 18 years of age or with a criminal record.

 When traveling with more than five animals, they must undergo a clinical examination, and their passport must include an additional certificate issued by the official veterinarian of the country of departure.
 The animals will then be subject to commercial transportation regulations.